tomdmr/rdb3/INSTALL.md

 # Prerequisites

-This package tries to simplify the deployment of `rdiff-backup'.
+This package tries to simplify the deployment of `rdiff-backup`.
 The main scenario is several independent clients dumping their backups into one server machine.
 The assumption is, that all machines trust each other, so the backup in the clear is OK.
 The transport, however,